TheGreatMegalodon/Alien-Speedrun/README.md

 > ⚠️ Any bugs or issues?

-> Contact me on discord: Megalodon#0001
+> Contact me on discord: .megalodon

 ### Goal
 * Kill every aliens form the chicken to the final boss as fast as possible and without dying once!